proycon/flat/README.rst

     $ pip install -U FoLiA-Linguistic-Annotation-Tool

-In production environments, you will then also need to update your configuration to point to the right version.
+In production environments, you may also need to update your webserver configuration to point to the right version, if explicit version numbers are used.

+New versions of FLAT may introduce new configuration options for your ``settings.py``.
+Please inspect the differences between your variant of ``settings.py`` and the one provided with FLAT, and copy what is needed.

 -------------------------
 FLAT Configuration